-- Discuss after at least 2 years of seizure freedom. - Consider the chances of recurrence of seizures; consider performing EEG. - Discuss impact on job, family and social life, and driving privileges. - Withdraw AED slowly.
+- Discuss after at least two years of seizure freedom. - Consider the chances of recurrence of seizures, may wish to obtain an EEG. - Discuss impact on job, family/social life and driving privileges. - Withdraw AED slowly.

-Some patients have a recurrence of seizures as the AEDs are withdrawn.
+AED withdrawal should be done gradually (TABLE 10.4).
+Some patients will have a recurrence of seizures as the AEDs are withdrawn.
 Sudden withdrawal is associated with the precipitation of status epilepticus.
 Withdrawal seizures are of particular concern for agents such as benzodiazepines and barbiturates.
-Seizure relapse has been reported to be more common if these AEDs are withdrawn over 1 to 3 months compared with over 6 months.
+Seizure relapse has been reported to be more common if these AEDs are withdrawn over 1-3 months compared to over 6 months.

-Special Situations
+Special Cases